Arduino-IRremote/Arduino-IRremote/README.md

  the old [IRLib](https://github.com/cyborg5/IRLib) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
 - To **increase strength of sent output signal** you can increase the current through the send diode, and/or use 2 diodes in series, since one IR diode requires only 1.5 volt.
+ - Activating line #include "ATtinySerialOut.h" in PinDefinitionsAndMore.h (requires the library to be installed) saves 370 bytes program space and 38 bytes RAM for **Digispark boards** as well as enables serial output at 8MHz.
- - The default software generated PWM has problems on ATtinies running with 8 MHz.
+ - The default software generated PWM has **problems on ATtinies running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
+You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 # Examples
 ### SimpleReceiver + SimpleSender